Mogball/TwitterBullet/README.md

 ### Setup and Use

 Clone the repo `git clone https://github.com/Mogball/TwitterBullet.git` and build the jar with `mvn package`.
-Use the provided `launch.sh` command or simply run
+Alternatively, use the provided prebuilt jar.
+Then run `launch.sh` or simple use

 ```bash
 storm jar twitter-bullet-1.0-SNAPSHOT-jar-with-dependencies.jar \